quaderno/quaderno.js/README.md

 puts jwt #=> Will show "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.IntcImFtb3VudFwiOjEwMDAsIFwiaWF0XCI6MTQyMTc1MzE4OH0i.da1E9xAQDoX6cDhNMkJuRkJPpeAOUMTBACsD--pr4w4"
 ```

-Once you have generated the JWT, you can render the payment form, which should be very similar to the one used for the subscriptions example, but instead adding the `data-plan`, now you should add the `data-charge_data` with the jwt as the value.
+Once you have generated the JWT, you can render the payment form, which should be very similar to the one used for the subscriptions example, but instead adding the `data-plan`, now you should add the `data-charge` with the jwt as the value.

 ```html
 <form action="" method="POST" id="payment-form"